zephyrproject-rtos/zephyr/doc/api/kernel_api.rst

 .. doxygengroup:: alert_apis
    :project: Zephyr

-Fifos
+FIFOs
 *****

-Fifos provide traditional first in, first out (FIFO) queuing of data items of any size.
+FIFOs provide traditional first in, first out (FIFO) queuing of data items of any size.
 (See :ref:`fifos_v2`.)

 .. doxygengroup:: fifo_apis
    :project: Zephyr

-Lifos
+LIFOs
 *****

-Lifos provide traditional last in, first out (LIFO) queuing of data items of any size.
+LIFOs provide traditional last in, first out (LIFO) queuing of data items of any size.
 (See :ref:`lifos_v2`.)